 Your inspection is an in-depth visual examination of the structure and operating components of the home performed by Jamie or Mari Jo, a trained professional.
 A home inspection includes an examination of the heating and central air conditioning systems, electrical systems, interior plumbing, the roof and foundations, attic and basements, visible insulation, walls and ceilings, floors and windows and major appliances.
 The typical cost of an inspection varies depending on the type of residence (single family house, condo or multi-unit), size of the home, and services the inspector is providing.

-If you’re selling your home, it’s good idea to have an inspection done before you put your home on the market.
+Provide a move in ready home, it’s good idea to have an inspection done before you put your home on the market.
 This will help you avoid any surprises when potential buyers hire a home inspector.
 After the report from the home inspection, you may choose to have the recommended repairs taken care of by the contractor of your choice, or you may choose to disclose the conditions you are not going to repair, which will protect you from liability of nondisclosure claims.

 If you’re buying a home, be present for the home inspection, minimally towards the end.
 We will be able to answer any questions you may have about maintenance of the house and will be able to discuss any potential problems.
 If we find any major problems, you’ll need to negotiate with the seller to either lower the price of the home or have the seller repair the problem.
 If the seller is not willing to renegotiate, the buyer will then have the opportunity to rescind their offer.

 Many do not know….do you?
 Minnesota does not have any regulation or licensing requirements for anyone whom chooses to perform home inspections.
 It’s up to you to ensure you are hiring a professionally trained, experienced and insured inspector!